Old Man Winter and the Hearing Aid

 - Make sure your hearing aids’ off/on/power switch is in the correct position.
 It may have accidentally been turned off removing your hat, scarf, earmuffs, or the hood of your winter coat.

 - Double check to make sure the batteries have been inserted correctly.
 You should also check to make sure the battery is not corroded.
 If there is a white powdery substance on the battery or the interior of the battery compartment, you have a bad battery.
 Dispose of the battery properly and replace it with a fresh one.

-- Inspect the tubing that connects to the hearing aid ComfortTip™ or dome to see if it has become clogged with debris, ear wax or moisture.
+- Inspect the tubing to see if it has become clogged with debris, ear wax, or moisture.
 You’ll be able to tell if there is a moisture buildup by the condensation in the tube.

 - In the event your hearing aid is exposed to moisture, wipe it down to remove all visible moisture and place it in a hearing aid dehumidifier or UV-Clean & Dry Box immediately.